alxshelepenok/lumen/content/posts/hosting-static-webflow-sites-on-fleek-no-cms.md

 ### The Alternative for Webflow CMS Sites

-Have a Webflow site using the CMS and want to still give it a go?
+Have a Webflow site using the CMS and want to still give it a try?
 CMS/Collection content (like your blog articles) **can be exported separately** but in .csv format, which does not automatically translate to something buildable or digestible by common frameworks.

 **For users who want to use Webflow’s CMS/Collection features,** we recommend you look at [**Udesly’s adapter**](https://www.udesly.com/) tool, which can process the .csv files and convert your templates into Fleek-friendly ones, like Wordpress.